Case Study #1: Michelle, Pharmacy Director

 As the consulting continued, Michelle reported having more focus, confidence and control in her day, and in total she accomplished the following throughout the consulting:

-- Eliminated legal pads of to-dos and notes, plus all other paper reminders of things to do
+- Eliminated multiple legal pads of to-dos and notes, plus all other paper-based reminders of things to do

 - Protected more time each day for accomplishing tasks, processing email, and working on special projects

-- Learned how to more efficiently and effectively make decisions about paper, information, emails, attachments and reading materials
+- More efficiently and effectively made decisions about paper, information, emails, attachments and reading materials; eliminated approximately 24″ of paper.

 - Organized electronic documents in an e-document library in the hard drive